 Science Intent Statement

 At Fawbert and Barnard’s, Science is about developing the children’s sense of enquiry and extending their knowledge and understanding of the world around them.
-We use the ‘Snap Science’ Scheme of Work to support planning and teaching in science.
 Alongside this, we use a range of teaching methods with an emphasis on providing a curriculum, which develops and extends the children’s scientific concepts and enables them to be curious about the world.
-The children learn to work as scientists, plan and undertaking practical investigations.
+The children learn to work as scientists, planning and undertaking practical investigations.
 Within our beautiful grounds the children learn to take care of their environment and enjoy growing food and flowers in our class planting beds.

 We intend to create a curriculum:

 - That enables all pupils to be confident with the basic principles of biology, chemistry and physics.

 - Know, more, remember more and link learning together through the implementation of our ‘Big Ideas’ approach.

 - We want children to be confident to discuss scientific concepts using scientific vocabulary, which they understand.